Frequently Asked Questions and Answers

 How many residence halls (dorms) does Lawson State has?

-Currently, there is only one residence hall.
-It is located on the Birmingham (East) Campus.
+Currently, there are two residence halls.
+They are located on the Birmingham (East) Campus.

 Where do I mail my housing application and fee?